-Visitors can be attracted to the venues for opportunities to participate in sporting activity if the venues are open for general
+Visitors can be attracted to the venues for opportunities to participate in sporting activity if the venues are open for general public access.

-Any additional public funding of the venues beyond 2012 has to be costeffective, delivering strategic benefits for Londoners. public access.
 Venue owners and operators need to promote a 'pay and play' approach to the venues as far as possible.
 We welcome the OPLC's detailed plans ensuring that the aquatics centre and handball arena will be accessible to the public at all times except for during major events, and recommend that the LVRPA sets out similar plans for the velopark and Eton Manor hockey and tennis centre.